transcending1/Review/admin/subpage/modules/module_doc/Birch Clustering.md

 ### 4.n_clusters
-+ Description

-Number of clusters after the final clustering step, which treats the subclusters from the leaves as new samples. subclusters are returned as they are. is fit treating the subclusters as new samples and the initial data is mapped to the label of the closest subcluster. `n_clusters` set to be equal to the int.
+'Number of clusters after the final clustering step, which treats the\n    subclusters from the leaves as new samples.\n    subclusters are returned as they are.\n    is fit treating the subclusters as new samples and the initial data\n    is mapped to the label of the closest subcluster.\n    `n_clusters` set to be equal to the int.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |